MrCorndog-88/Sain-Presets/README.md

-Some sain presets I made one evening and tested a good bit on Labs, Factory, Streets.
-Based of 3.9 Realstic Combat Overhal but updated for test builds of current Sain.
+Some SAIN presets I made one evening and tested a good bit on Labs, Factory, and Streets.
+They're based on 3.9 Realistic Combat Overhaul but updated for the latest SAIN test builds.

-Medium is similar in difficulty to I like pain and Hard is similar to Death Wish but with modifications to hearing and vision to make it more realistic and fair.
+Medium is similar in difficulty to I Like Pain, and Hard is close to Death Wish but with tweaks to hearing and vision to make things more realistic and fair.

-**Please note, the AI inside HEADLESS versions are NOT performance limited and the AI in the SPT version are performance limited.
-If you want to save fps use SPT versions as this is the only difference between them.**
+Heads up: the AI in HEADLESS versions are not performance-limited — meaning bots far away will still be fully active.
+The SPT versions are performance-limited, which helps save FPS.
+That’s the only difference between them.

-Please choose the right build for your specs, generally SPT versions are better for most people as it limits AI that are far away.
+Pick the right version for your setup — generally, SPT versions are better for most people since they reduce load from AI far away.

-Just click download RAW and drop into your SAIN presets folder inisde BeplnEx/Plugins/SAIN/Presets.
+Just click Download RAW and drop the file into your BepInEx/Plugins/SAIN/Presets folder.